lambdaclass/lambdaclass_hacking_learning_path/README.md

 - [The most important goal in designing software is understandability](https://ntietz.com/blog/the-most-important-goal-in-designing-software-is-understandability/)

 #### Ego, Learning to fail, & Your relationship with your own work
-Those truly exceptional at Lambda do not believe they are exceptional.
+Those truly exceptional at Lambda are the least likely to believe they are.
 You may know how to code, but dealing with your own perception and emotions related is a soft skill that appears more rarely in young developers.
 Trust is earned over time, skills are learned and perfected over time, outliers in one context may not be so in another, and being an excellent team member and understanding one’s role in an organization is more important than standing out.

 Excellency is a habit, and no one is above making mistakes.
 These two facts together lead to a an important conclusion: in order to be exceptional, it's crucial to learn from your mistakes.
 This starts with acknowledging them.
 Making mistakes isn’t the same as failing—pretending they didn’t happen is.
 Mistakes are an essential part of learning; you can’t grow without them.
 The next step is communicating them.
 Your work impacts others, so if you make a mistake, it’s important to acknowledge it.
 This not only makes it easier for others to help, but it also shows accountability.

 On the other hand, self-doubt can also become unhelpful and crippling.
-We can guarantee that alkmost everyone at Lambda is constantly asking "how can I be better?" of themselves, but believing you don't belong will eventually lead to making it true.
+We can guarantee that almost everyone at Lambda is constantly asking "how can I be better?" of themselves, but believing you don't belong will eventually lead to making it true.

-As with most projects making mistakes fast and loudly will make you learn faster, so you should not be ashamed to work directly on a repository through Pull Requests rather than workshopping in a draft made elsewhere.
+As with most projects making mistakes fast and loudly will make you learn faster, this is why you must work directly on a repository through Pull Requests rather than workshopping in a draft made elsewhere.
 - **Avoid google docs**.
 Work directly with Git, it will help get more eyes on your work to get corrections earlier.